-A story is told of a meeting of the Afghan king with a member of the Jewish community at which the monarch asked his Jewish subject if he knew from which tribe of Israel he descended.
+A story is told of a meeting of the Afghan king with a member of the Jewish community at which the monarch asked his Jewish subject if he knew from which tribe of Israel his origins derived.
 The Jew said he was not certain.
 Whereupon the king, claiming descent from the tribe of Benjamin, recited his own genealogy.
-He traced his ancestry back to Pithon, son of Micah, son of Jonathan, son of Saul, the first king of Israel.
-(I Chronicles 9:41)
+He traced his ancestry back to Pithon, son of Micah, son of Jonathan, son of Saul, the first king of Israel (First Chronicles, Chap 9:41).